microsoft/IIoT/README.md

 - [Sense HAT Emulator] (https://www.raspberrypi.org/blog/sense-hat-emulator/) (which comes with the Raspian O/S)
 - [Sense HAT] (https://www.raspberrypi.org/products/sense-hat/) (optional - for those that want to play with real hardware)
 - Laptop (running whatever operating system you desire) but ideally running Windows so you can install/run [Device Explorer] (https://github.com/Azure/azure-iot-sdks/releases/download/2016-11-17/SetupDeviceExplorer.msi).
-- An Azure account (either a trial account, or a development subscription from your company).
+- An Azure account.
+You can create a [free trial] (https://azure.microsoft.com/en-us/free/?b=17.01) Azure subscription, or you can use an MSDN Azure subscription or a subscription from your company.
 - A basic understanding of Python and Linux.
 - TBD